sangwon-hwang-pknu/sangwon-hwang-pknu.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
 ---

-**AIDAN** (Artificial Intelligence for Distributed Autonomous Networks) Lab focuses on designing intelligent and autonomous systems that integrate **artificial intelligence** and **communication networks**.
+**AIDAN** (Artificial Intelligence for Distributed Autonomous Networks) Lab is dedicated to advancing intelligent and autonomous communication networks through the seamless integration of **artificial intelligence** and **communication technologies**.

-We conduct research on a broad range of AI technologies, including:
+Our research focuses on a broad spectrum of AI technologies, including:

 - Supervised & unsupervised learning
 - Deep reinforcement learning
+- AI for multi-agent systems
 - Generative AI models
 - Language models and representation learning

-On the application side, we aim to enable scalable, robust, and distributed intelligence in next-generation communication networks, such as:
+These AI technologies are applied to develop adaptive and decentralized intelligence for next-generation communication networks, such as:

-- Multi-agent systems
-- Mobility-driven communication networks (e.g., UAVs, LEO satellites)
+- Mobility-driven communication networks (e.g., UAVs, UAMs, LEO satellites)
-- Edge computing systems
+- Edge computing-powered IoT networks
-- Cooperative IoT and networked systems
+- Integrated sensing and communication systems

-We aim to enable intelligent communication in dynamic, decentralized environments involving autonomous agents and wireless networks.
+- Digital twin-enabled communication networks

+By embedding AI into these dynamic and distributed environments, we aim to realize communication systems capable of autonomous operation, context-aware decision-making, and seamless coordination across distributed agents and networked systems.

+---
+### 📌 Location
-📌 We are part of the **Division of Computer and Artificial Intelligence Engineering**, College of Information Convergence, Pukyong National University (PKNU), Busan, South Korea.
+ We are part of the **Division of Computer and Artificial Intelligence Engineering**, College of Information Convergence, Pukyong National University (PKNU), Busan, South Korea.

-### 📍 Location

 - **Professor's Office**: Room 1315, Woongbi Hall (A12)
 - **Lab Space**: Rooms 1316 & 1321, Woongbi Hall (A12)